magiksadie/magiksadie/README.md

 ### Howdy!

-- 🔭 I’m currently working on a [react reciple blog!](https://github.com/Erock42/FlavoredText/)
+- 🔭 I’m currently working on a [react recipe blog!](https://github.com/Erock42/FlavoredText/)
 - 🌱 I’m currently learning react, PWAs, and e-commerce!
 - 👯 I’m looking to collaborate on anything- I'd love to learn more and work on more projects, if possible!
 - 💬 Ask me about birds!
 I have so many random bird facts.